karthik/Rtools/README.md

 # Rtools for Sublime Text 2
-This package provides a couple of useful tools for people using ST2 to code in R. It has the key bindings to send a selection to R, and also another to generate [Roxygen documentation](http://cran.r-project.org/package=roxygen2
+This package provides a couple of useful tools for people using ST2 to code in `R`.
+It has the key bindings to send a selection of code to R, and can also another to generate [Roxygen documentation](http://cran.r-project.org/package=roxygen2
 ) templates for any function quickly.
-I plan to add functionality of [formatR](http://cran.r-project.org/package=formatR ) to future versions.
-Please suggest other requests here.
+I plan to add functionality of [formatR](http://cran.r-project.org/package=formatR ) so you format/tidy code inline to the next version.
+Please suggest other feature requests here.

 To install, just clone this repo into your `Sublime Text 2/packages` directory